Butros55/Joker_Nightlife/README.md

 ### Dependencies

-* To run the App you need Kivy and Python
+* To run the App you need React Native and expo
 * ex.
 Windows 10/11
 * ex. macOS